ThisJustZack/learning/projects/database/README.md

 ### Database

-This are of the repository includes the files I used when learning SQL Databases, both when in university and with free time.
+This area of the repository includes the files I used when learning SQL Databases, both when in university and with free time.

 The languages used are
 - PHP